jsuhhome/WebDriverIoTemplate/README.md

 ### Visual Studio Code
 1. Some tips are at `https://webdriver.io/docs/debugging/#debugging-with-visual-studio-code-vscode`
-2. Debug by hover over the npm script name and in the popup, you should see 'run script' and 'debug script'.
+2. Debug by hover over the npm script (in package.json) name and in the popup, you should see 'run script' and 'debug script'.
+Click 'Debug Script'

 ### Writing a test (General outline)
 1. Create a spec file under ./tests/specs